-In addition to a broad background in biology, chemistry, earth science, mathematics and physics, you will take a series of courses specifically related to ecology and environmental biology.
+In addition to a broad background in biology, chemistry, earth science, mathematics and physics, you will take a series of courses specifically related to ecology, environment and conservation biology.
 Expect to study a variety of organisms and environments from microorganisms in the soil or a puddle of water, to plants and animals in a forest or ocean.

 What are the requirements for this degree?

 In addition to general education requirements and courses in the biology core curriculum, you will take a variety of courses dealing with ecology and the environment.
 You must also complete either an internship or an independent research project.